advancedresearch/sync/list-of-cosync-sync.md

 - Primes are cosynchronizable to multiplication
 - Primes are synchronizable to natural numbers

+### Photo Albums, Tourists and Tourist Attractions

+- Tourists' photos are cosynchronizable to photo albums
+- Tourists' cameras are synchronizable to tourist attractions

 ### Physical Simulations, Center of Mass and Continuous Objects

 - Center of mass is cosynchronizable chaos attractor to physical simulations